Which Of The Following Is Equivalent To The Expression Below

 x² + 3x + 2x + 6 = x² + 5x + 6

-Therefore, the expressions are equivalent.
+So, the expressions are equivalent Surprisingly effective..

 4. Trigonometric Identities: For expressions involving trigonometric functions (sin, cos, tan, etc.), using trigonometric identities is crucial.
 These identities provide relationships between different trigonometric functions.
 For example: